MadeBySaints/Image2Discord/README.md

 ## Usage

+8. Run the bot:

+python dumper.py

-Run the bot by executing python dumper.py in your terminal.
-The bot will log in to Discord, upload all eligible images and video from the bot's working directory to the specified channel automatically, and delete them afterward.
+The bot will log in to Discord, upload all eligible images and video from the bot's working directory to the specified channel automatically, and delete them from the folder afterward.

 ## Contributing